 Introduction to Functional Testing

-Functional testing is testing based on an analysis of the specifications of the functionality of a component or system.
-It is considered as the specified behavior based upon ISO 9126, be done focusing on suitability, interoperability testing, security, compliance and accuracy.
-Techniques used for functional testing are often specifications based, but experienced based techniques can also be used.
-Test conditions and test cases are derived from the functionality of the system or component, to design test a model may be developed such as state transition model, process model or plain language specification
+Functional testing is testing based on an analysis of the specifications of a component or system’s functionality.
+The specified behavior based upon ISO 9126 is considered to be done focusing on suitability, interoperability testing, security, compliance, and accuracy.
+Techniques used for functional testing are often specifications based, but experienced-based techniques can also be used.
+Test conditions and test cases are derived from the functionality of the system or component, to design test, a model may be developed such as a state transition model, process model or plain language specification

 What is Software Testing?